Campus of the Massachusetts Institute of Technology: Brain and Cognitive Sciences Building (2006)

-Building 46, which houses the Picower Institute for Learning and Memory, the Department of Brain and Cognitive Science, and the McGovern Institute for Brain Research.
+Building 46 houses the Picower Institute for Learning and Memory, the Department of Brain and Cognitive Science and the McGovern Institute for Brain Research.
+It was designed by Charles Correa, Julian Beinart, and Roger Goldstein.

 Officer Sean Collier Memorial (2015)

 This large, abstract environmental sculpture is a memorial to MIT Police Officer Sean Collier, who was killed in the line of duty on 18 April 2013 in the aftermath of the Boston Marathon bombings.
 It was conceived, designed, and constructed within two years of Collier's death, and is located on the site of a small landscaped bed between the Ray and Maria Stata Center and the David H. Koch Institute.
 The memorial consists of 32 massive granite blocks precision-shaped under computer numerical control, and fitted together into a shallow open domed arch with 5 radial support wings splayed out like fingers of an open hand.